rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 <br>

-You have now configured an Alert and verified that it's being triggered under the right circumstances and that the action that is triggered successfully completes.
+You have now configured an Alert, verified that it's being triggered under the right circumstances, and verified that the triggered action successfully completes.

 <br>